 Researchers from the Cognitive Development Lab will arrive at the scheduled time and will set up materials in a corner, side room or hallway.
 Once everyone’s ready to begin, the researchers will have students, one by one, participate in the study.
 Each study lasts between 5-20 minutes, and after the study we usually provide the child with a sticker.
 All participation is voluntary – students participate if they have written parental consent and agree to play.

 Do the participating students get a reward?

-All students who participate will be offered a sticker at the time of the study.
+All students who participate will be offered a sticker or small toy at the time of the study.